I’m an ecologist / ornithologist with interests in avian population ecology, land-use, long-distance migration and conservation.

 I'm principally interested in unpicking relationships between 'the environment' and animal behaviour, demography and abundance.
 In particular, I'm keen to explore how human activity impacts biodiversity, and how this knowledge can be fed into conservation solutions.
 My research is generally focused on birds, specifically long-distance migrants and those inhabiting agricultural landscapes.

-In my current role I am investigating whether the balance between food production and biodiversity can best be met through wildlife-friendly farming ('land sharing') or high-yield farming combined with the protection of land for wildlife ('land sparing').
-The project will focus on farmland birds in lowland England.
-In addition to the food/wildlife trade-off, we will also explore the consequences of different land-use scenarios for two other ecosystem services: greenhouse gas storage and human recreation.
+In my current role I am investigating whether the balance between food production and biodiversity can best be met through wildlife-friendly farming ('land sharing') or high-yield farming combined with the protection of land for wildlife ('land sparing'), or a combination of the two.
+The project will focus on birds in lowland England.
+In addition to the food/wildlife trade-off, we will also explore the consequences of different land-use scenarios for (at least) two other ecosystem services: greenhouse gas storage and human recreation.

 Finch, T et al. (2016) Insights into the migration of the European Roller from ring recoveries.
 Journal of Ornithology, doi: 10.1007/s10336-016-1374-y